 Tax relief is one of the tools that the U.S. government will be utilizing to help address the effects of COVID-19.
 In addition to advising you on new tax laws and administrative announcements, our Tax Team will also help you navigate existing tax law to minimize your tax burden in these tumultuous times.
 Guidance on COVID-19 related tax issues may be found here.

-With increasing travel restrictions, potential quarantines, and government-encouraged social distancing, the coronavirus increases the risk companies may be without key leaders for extended periods.
+With increasing travel restrictions, potential quarantines, and government-encouraged social distancing, the coronavirus increases the risk companies may be without key leaders for extended period.
 Our partners have repeatedly advised clients on leadership succession and similar issues.

 Our team will continue to monitor the COVID-19 outbreak and update this site regularly.
 While we all hope that COVID-19 is quickly contained, our cross-disciplinary team stands ready to help you anticipate and address this global crisis.